awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 #### Encryption at rest<a name="CHAP_Security.DataProtection.DataEncryption.EncryptionAtRest"></a>

 AWS DMS supports encryption at rest by allowing you to specify the server\-side encryption mode that you want used to push your replicated data to Amazon S3 before it is copied to supported AWS DMS target endpoints\.
 You can specify this encryption mode by setting the `encryptionMode` extra connection attribute for the endpoint\.
-If this `encryptionMode` setting specifies KMS key encryption mode, you can also create custom KMS keys specifically to encrypt the target data for the following AWS DMS target endpoints:
+If this `encryptionMode` setting specifies KMS key encryption mode, you can also create custom AWS KMS keys specifically to encrypt the target data for the following AWS DMS target endpoints:
 + Amazon Redshift – For more information about setting `encryptionMode`, see [Extra connection attributes when using Amazon Redshift as a target for AWS DMS](CHAP_Target.Redshift.md#CHAP_Target.Redshift.ConnectionAttrib)\.
-For more information about creating a custom KMS encryption key, see [Creating and using AWS KMS keys to encrypt Amazon Redshift target data](CHAP_Target.Redshift.md#CHAP_Target.Redshift.KMSKeys)\.
+For more information about creating a custom AWS KMS encryption key, see [Creating and using AWS KMS keys to encrypt Amazon Redshift target data](CHAP_Target.Redshift.md#CHAP_Target.Redshift.KMSKeys)\.
 + Amazon S3 – For more information about setting `encryptionMode`, see [Extra connection attributes when using Amazon S3 as a target for AWS DMS](CHAP_Target.S3.md#CHAP_Target.S3.Configuring)\.
-For more information about creating a custom KMS encryption key, see [Creating AWS KMS keys to encrypt Amazon S3 target objects](CHAP_Target.S3.md#CHAP_Target.S3.KMSKeys)\.
+For more information about creating a custom AWS KMS encryption key, see [Creating AWS KMS keys to encrypt Amazon S3 target objects](CHAP_Target.S3.md#CHAP_Target.S3.KMSKeys)\.

 #### Encryption in transit<a name="CHAP_Security.DataProtection.DataEncryption.EncryptionInTransit"></a>